vishwasmittal/bare-socket/Readme.md

 - Client should be written in bare sockets and use of external libraries should be avoided.
 - Client should be able to connect to the server, send a request message and print the response received.

+## Testing and Usage
+Servers returns the HTTP responses so these can also be tested and/or used using the browsers also.

 ## Contributions
 Contributions and other suggestions are welcome.
 Submit a pull request.